top of page

 Scope & Sequence

 My secondary-level scope & sequence, encompassed by the overarching theme of metamorphosis, covers a minimum of one 2D dry media, 2D wet media, sculpture, digital, and book/paper art project per year.
-Each project aligns with state and national visual arts standards, and is designed with a balance of structure and open-endedness to encourage students to create an original solution to each artistic prompt.
+All projects are aligned with state and national visual arts standards, and are designed with a balance of structure and open-endedness to encourage students to create original solutions to each artistic prompt.

 Metamorphosis is the process of change.
 Each grade level includes seven units: